dell/omnia/docs/Security/ENABLE_SECURITY_LOGIN_NODE.md

 | restrict_softwares                                                                   |                                                       | Array of services/protocols to be   blocked by Omnia.
 Values are to be separated by commas. <br> Accepted   values: telnet,lpd,bluetooth,rlogin,rexec <br> Non Accepted values:   ftp,smbd,nmbd,automount,portmap                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |

 * Ensure that `enable_secure_login_node` is set to **true** in `omnia_config.yml`

+## Limiting User Authentication over sshd

+Users logging into this host will can be __optionally__ allowed or denied using an access control list.
+All users to be allowed or denied are to be listed in the variable `user` in `security_vars.yml`.

+>> __Note:__ All users on the server will have to be defined manually.
+Omnia does not create any users by default.

+## Session Timeout

+To encourage security, users who have been idle over 3 minutes will be logged out automatically.
+To adjust this value, update the `session_timeout` variable in `security_vars.yml`.
+This variable is mandatory.

+## Restricting Program Support

+Optionally, different communication protocols can be disabled on the management station using the `restrict_program_support` and `restrict_softwares` variables.
+These protocols include: telnet,lpd,bluetooth,rlogin and rexec.
+Features that cannot be disabled include: ftp,smbd,nmbd,automount and portmap.

 ## Kernel Lockdown